 There are many things to think about when selling commercial real estate.
-You have to consider your target market, what kind of property you’re selling, and what you’re asking for.
+You must consider your target market, what kind of property you’re selling commercial real estate to, and what you’re asking for.
 From analyzing the past to thinking about the future, there is much to consider!

 To make the most money in the shortest amount of time, you’ll need to keep up with the latest commercial real estate industry trends.
-If you plan to sell commercial real estate soon, here are a few tips and tricks to help you with the process!
+If you plan on selling commercial property soon, here are a few tips and tricks to help you with the process of how to sell commercial real estate!

 How to sell your commercial real estate off-market